CAMB-DSbD/tee-morello-performance-experiments/README.md

 # PDF Version

 A PDF version of this document is available for download.
 Please note that the PDF might be slightly behind this page in terms of updates.
-If it fails to open, download it first and then open it.
+If it fails to open
+(_Error rendering embedded code_), download it first and then open it.

 [📄 Download PDF Version](https://github.com/gca-research-group/tee-morello-performance-experiments/blob/main/documents/Library_based_compartments_evaluation.pdf)